HamaguRe/quaternion-core/README.md

 Quaternion library written in Rust.

-This provides basic operations on Quaternion and interconversion with several attitude representations as generic functions (Supports f32 & f64).
+This provides Quaternion operations and interconversion with several attitude representations as generic functions (Supports f32 & f64).

 ## Usage